Gnkgo/summaries/introduction-to-machine-learning/iml.md

 - PCA can be kernelised
 - unsupervised learning algorithm
 - It is orthogonal to all other principal components found by PCA
+- if we use the Gaussian kernel for kernel PCA, we implicitly perform PCA on an infinite-dimensional feature space.
+- Gaussian kernel has infinite dimensions

 **PCA first principal component**
 - Captures the maximum amount of variance in the data among all possible linear combinations of the original features